 If driving to the area, the bottom cable car station is located in the Kamniška Bistrica Valley, next to the Kamp Alpe campsite.
 If you want to take on longer hiking routes and stay over night, there is the Zeleni Rob guesthouse next to the upper cable car station.
 Local guides can also accompany you here.

-Climbing activities in Ljubljana – Šmarna Gora Peak
+Hiking Day Trips From Ljubljana – Šmarna Gora Peak

 What glorious feeling to know there is a small mountain nearby to climb, a stand-alone giant mound in the region known as Gorenjska. Šmarna Gora sits 664m above sea level in the north easternmost part of Ljubljana and was less than a half an hour drive to its base to start the ascent.
 Legend has it that it is nothing more than a pile of rocks made by a giant called Hrust, and when the local people didn’t like it he got mad and stamped on it, making the two ‘humps’ we see today.